Install Windows Server 2016 & Hyper-V on a TinkerTry'd Supermicro SuperServer Bundle 2 8-Core Xeon D with built-in Intel RSTe RAID, by Steve Shanks

 Having performed a successful migration from and replacement of one of his existing VM hosts to the SuperServer Bundle 2, Steve purchased a second SuperServer Bundle 2 and has done the same for his other existing VM host.
 Smaller footprint, quieter running and less power consumption.
 Mission accomplished!

 Warning: This article is published on a at-your-own-risk basis, with no free support or guarantees implied, see also the usual detailed Disclaimer below.
 If you own a TinkerTry'd Bundle, you have a known-good Bundle, and you may want to leave your questions below for best-effort community assistance.
 I have not "TinkerTry'd" (tested) the exact configuration detailed in this article.

 Note that Xeon D easily allows you to do nesting testing, running Hyper-V and VMware on one system, concurrently.
 Maximum flexibility and versatility for the IT Professional and amateur enthusiast alike.
 For even better speeds, you can dual-boot Hyper-V and VMware.
 That said, unlike peanut butter and chocolate, you'll want to keep your hypervisor's boot devices AND datastores (NTFS and VMFS) completely separate.
-Also note that Intel RST/RSTe hardware/software combo has its detractors, and isn't support by any VMware hypervisor.
+Also note that the Intel RST/RSTe hardware/software combo has its detractors, and isn't support by any VMware ESXi version.

 - Paul Braren, TinkerTry.com